-Under the general direction of the Special Beginnings Principal provides site supervision and instruction of preschool-aged children, educational exercise for parents, and leadership over other staff in the performance of program requirements.
+Under the general direction of the Special Beginnings Principal, provides site supervision and instruction of preschool aged children, educational exercises for parents and leadership over other staff in the performance of program requirements.
 Advances the emotional, cognitive, and social development of children, providing developmentally appropriate activities in a relationship-based environment.

-The ECE Site Supervisor is trained to provide site supervision and deliver age-appropriate education to preschool children.
-The ECE programs are designed to be relationship-based with culturally and linguistically appropriate indoor and outdoor curricula and learning environments.
-The ECE Site Supervisor position requires the appropriate credentials plus the demonstrated ability, through coursework and experience, to provide site supervision and deliver age-appropriate subject matter and learning style concepts that enhance the skill and development of children.
+The ECE 4 Site Supervisor is trained to provide site supervision and deliver age-appropriate education to preschool children.
+The ECE programs are designed to be relationship-based with culturally and linguistically appropriate indoor and outdoor curriculum and learning environments.
+The ECE 4 Site Supervisor position requires the appropriate credentials plus the demonstrated ability, through coursework and experience, to provide site supervision and deliver age-appropriate subject matter and learning style concepts that enhance the skill and development of preschool aged children.

 - Organizes, leads, and provides direct support and assistance in the development, coordination, and implementation of child development programs for preschool children and families.

 - Plans, designs, and provides a developmentally appropriate, high quality preschool experience specifically designed to enhance the social, emotional, physical, and cognitive capabilities of children.